 Inspection of the tympanic membrane will usually show it to be bulging during an acute infection with loss of mobility on pneumatic otoscopy.
 Conditions that are more chronic may show color changes of the tympanic membrane.
 There may be associated scarring and distortion.

-Tympanocentesis is performed to obtain fluid for microbiological culture and antibiotic sensitivity testing to determine the infectious cause of a middle ear effusion.1 Tympanocentesis is warranted for patients with AOM that is severe or unresponsive to conventional antimicrobial therapy for 48 to 72 hours or in a child less than 8 weeks of age to rule out gram-negative ...
+Tympanocentesis is performed to obtain fluid for microbiological culture and antibiotic sensitivity testing to determine the infectious cause of a middle ear effusion.1 Tympanocentesis is warranted for patients with AOM that is severe or unresponsive to conventional antimicrobial therapy for 48 to 72 hours or in a child less than 8 weeks of age to rule out gram-negative organisms. ...